This function is intended to work in combination with

 that define both data and aesthetics and shouldn't inherit behaviour from

-the default plot specification, e.g. borders()
+the default plot specification, e.g. annotation_borders().

 Use to override the default connection between

-geom_histcount
+geom_histcount and stat_histcount.

 bin position specifiers.
-Only one, center
+Only one, center or

-center of one of the bins. boundary
+center of one of the bins. boundary specifies the boundary between two

 bins.
 Note that if either is above or below the range of the data, things

-will be shifted by the appropriate integer multiple of binwidth
+will be shifted by the appropriate integer multiple of binwidth.

-For example, to center on integers use binwidth = 1
+For example, to center on integers use binwidth = 1 and center = 0, even

-is outside the range of the data.
+if 0 is outside the range of the data.
 Alternatively, this same alignment

-can be specified with binwidth = 1
+can be specified with binwidth = 1 and boundary = 0.5, even if 0.5 is

 outside the range of the data.